johno/pixyll/README.md

 This way, when they push new features, we can pull them into our master branch and rebase the gh-pages branch on top of it.

-## Contributing a new post
+## Contributing a New Post

 1. Make sure you're on the gh-pages branch.
 2. Create your new-post branch (`git checkout -b my-new-post`)
 3. Commit your changes (`git commit -am 'Add awesome post'`)
 4. Push to the branch (`git push origin my-new-post`)
-5. Create new Pull Request
+5. Create new Pull Request.
+6. Wait for other's to give you feedback.
+Improve.
+7. Merge Pull Request.

 ### The anatomy of a good post
-- The **Headline** consists of 6 to 12 words, where the first and last 3 have the biggest impact.
+- The **headline** consists of 6 to 12 words, where the first and last 3 have the biggest impact.
 It has fewer than 55 characters.
 - Hook your readers with **storytelling**.
 Start your blog post with a personal anecdote or moment of transparency.
 - **Subheads, subheads, subheads**.
 Use subheads to make your post **scannable**.
 Also use lists, blockquotes, short paragraphs, and visuals.
-- Aim for 1500 words.
+- Aim for **1500 words**.
-- Have clear CTAs.
+- Have **clear CTAs**.
 Tweet this.
 Go here.

 For a deeper read, check the
  [Perfect blog post research data](https://blog.bufferapp.com/perfect-blog-post-research-data)